Guru Partap Singh Khalsa / Shutterstock

 When working with chemical cleaners, it’s important to take the proper safety precautions, including wearing gloves and safety goggles and working in a well-ventilated area.
 These strong acids can also strip concrete stains and coatings from the surface, so be prepared to do some touch-up work after the rust stains are removed.

-As an alternative to using harsh chemical rust removers, look for a natural acid-based cleaner formulated for concrete, such as 720ES Exterior Surface Cleaner from Franmar.
+As an alternative to using harsh chemical rust removers, look for a natural acid-based cleaner formulated for concrete, such as EBC 720ES Exterior Surface Cleaner from Franmar.
 These cleaners are good for removing light surface rust and are often safer to apply.

 Featured Cleaning Products